Worms W.M.D: Release

-Worms W.M.D was released on PlayStation 4, Xbox One, Microsoft Windows and macOS on 23 August 2016.
+Worms W.M.D was released on Linux, OS X, PlayStation 4, Windows, Android, and Xbox One on 23 August 2016.
+It was also released on Nintendo Switch on 23 November 2017, on Stadia on 1 July 2022 and on iOS and Android in 11 April 2023.

 All-Stars

-On 12 July 2016, as a pre-order bonus, Team17 announced an expansion pack called Worms W.M.D All-Stars, featuring additional content themed after various other video games, such as the Octane Battle Car from Rocket League, several masks for worm customisation, various thematic weapons and additional missions.
+On 12 July 2016, as a pre-order bonus, Team17 announced an expansion pack called Worms W.M.D All-Stars, featuring extra content themed after various other video games, such as the Octane Battle Car from Rocket League, additional worm customisation items, various thematic weapons and extra missions.
 On 15 November 2016, All-Stars was released for free to all players.

 Nintendo Switch

-Following the August 2017 Nindies Showcase presentation, Team17 has confirmed Worms W.M.D for the Nintendo Switch.
+Following the August 2017 Nindies Showcase presentation, Team17 had confirmed Worms W.M.D a release for the Nintendo Switch.
 The game released digitally on the Nintendo Switch eShop on 23 November 2017 worldwide.
-Team17 initially partnered with Sold Out Sales & Marketing in November 2017 to release physical retail copies by 2018.
+Team17 initially partnered with Sold Out Sales & Marketing in November 2017 with a plan to release physical retail copies by 2018.
 However, in February 2018, Team17 then cancelled their plans for a physical release.
 UK publisher Super Rare Games issued a limited physical retail release for the Nintendo Switch in October 2018.